 Landfills or Transfer Stations

-There are some special considerations when electrifying such a highly attractive site.
-To prevent bears from digging under the fence, extend the fencing out from its base about one foot below the surface.
+- To prevent bears from digging under the fence, extend the fencing out from its base about one foot below the surface.

 When retiring a landfill, consider covering and/or burying it and then leaving it unfenced.
-Bear biologist Dr. Lana Ciarniello suggests that since the site remains accessible for bears to venture through, rummage around and find little if anything to eat, they will simply move on to another available food sources in the same way they would respond to a natural food failure.
+Bear biologist Dr. Lana Ciarniello suggests that since the site remains accessible for bears to venture through, rummage around and find little if anything to eat, they will simply move on to another available food source in the same way they would respond to a natural food failure.
 But if bears are excluded from the site by a fence, more problems may occur because bears hang around the area and make repeated attempts to break in.

 Landfill-scale electric fencing products and supplies can be found at the following retailers: